adamshostack/DFD3/README.md

 Are easier to draw.
 They don't show initiation of a connection, which is sad, and that can be shown with one arrowhead filled, the other open.

 ## Notes
 I'm told that Gane and Sarson also used rounded rectangles long before me.
-(Gane, Chris; Sarson, Trish. *Structured Systems Analysis: Tools and Techniques*, 1979.)
+(Gane, Chris; Sarson, Trish. *Structured Systems Analysis: Tools and Techniques*, 1979.).
+According to (Richard Botting's CS372)[http://www.csci.csusb.edu/dick/cs372/a4.html] Yourdon and De Marco also used sharp rectangles for external entities.